testbenchcc/markdown-notes-app/roadmap.md

 - [x] Markdown tables width should not expand to fit the window or panes width.
 Fit to the contents of the table. (implemented)
 - [x] When code is marked as mermaid (a fenced code block starting with ```mermaid), render the chart/graph in the notes viewer. (implemented)

+## v1.2.5 - Export improvements

+- [x] Mermaid graphs are not rendered correctly when notes are exported.
+Example explort: `example files\mermaid.html` (implemented)

+## v1.2.6 - Line numbers

+- [x] Add line numbers to the note editor (implemented)

+## v1.2.7 - View git info

+- [] On the settings versioning category add buttons to view commit info (short hash, title, message), and release/tags (tag names, and descriptions).
+I think a popup would be best.
+That goes for both the application, and notes repositories.

 ## - trouble items

 - [-] When switching between editor and reader modes, keep note scroll positions aligned